Spac3e/helix-plugins/README.md

 # -Spac3 Open Source Plugins

-In this repository you can find sometype plugins for  [Helix](https://github.com/nebulouscloud/helix)
+In this repository you can find some type plugins for  [Helix](https://github.com/nebulouscloud/helix)

 Terms of use :